brendacs/colludia-gatsby/src/content/posts/picks/2020-09-30-5-narrative-pixel-art-games-demos.markdown

 ![A Space for the Unbound screenshot][image0]

-With so many great pixel art games, I obviously found far more than 5, but these following games were my favorite story-rich gems that I feel are worth an agonizing wait.
+With so many great pixel art games, I obviously found far more than 5, but these following games were my favorite story rich gems that I feel are worth an agonizing wait.
 It won't be too long of a wait though as most of these games will be out later this year in 2020 or next year in 2021.
 You can expect longer articles on each of them from me in the coming weeks, but for now, here's an overview of each.

 ## One Dreamer